The cowork culture is evolving constantly – this year the Digital Nomad Visa and Cowork Nativo might be game changer

 The new Digital Nomad Visa requires in brief:

-Possible Obstacles that could hinder growth in Portugal
+Possible Obstacles that could hinder growth of digital nomad communities and coworking in Portugal

 Fernando Mendes stated that the first obstacle is the ongoing obsession with growth, scale and speed in every aspect of our lives.
 The global coworking movement could prove key in tackling this obsession.
 If we want to make the sector sustainable and a valued contributor to a better future for all, we should support “defuturizing” the world.